BroadbandForum/data-model-template/specification/index.md

 also listed in @sec:data-types.

-The named data types that specify the representations of IP addresses, MAC addresses etc, are defined in a DM Instance document (see Annex A).
+The named data types that specify the representations of IP addresses, MAC addresses etc., are defined in a DM Instance document (see @sec:cwmp-data-model-definition-xml-schema).
 The XML file with those definitions and the corresponding HTML file can be found in the [data model resources page](https://cwmp-data-models.broadband-forum.org/#Data%20Model%20Data%20Types).